WHAT WE DO

 Begun in 2013 by seven moms and one marriage activist, CanaVox is now an international network of friends for marriage, with reading groups in 36 states and 27 countries.

 Public Discourse is the online journal of the Witherspoon Institute.
-The publication was founded in 2008 by Ryan T. Anderson, and is dedicated to providing thoughtful, philosophically rigorous commentary on the most important issues of the day.
+Founded in 2008, the publication is dedicated to providing thoughtful, philosophically rigorous commentary on the most important issues of the day.
 The journal strives to enhance public understanding of the moral foundations of free societies by making the scholarship of fellows and affiliated scholars available and accessible to a general audience.
 Public Discourse authors write on a wide array of topics in a variety of academic disciplines, but they are united by a common commitment to the idea that truth exists, is knowable, and should inform our politics and culture.